“God’s sovereignty: without God, we cannot; without man, He will not.”

 We are much the same in our spiritual lives.

 I’ve been pondering this issue of God’s role versus mine in various aspects of the Christian walk.
 I am to have faith, but we’re told that He gives faith (Mark 11:22, Romans 12:3).
-I am to repent, but that repentance is His gift (Matt 4:17, Acts 5:31).
+I am to repent, but that repentance is His gift (Matthew 4:17, Acts 5:31).
 I am to have a pure heart, but know that I cannot do it through my own efforts (James 4:8, 1 John 1:9).
 It seems to me that all of this requires a partnership between me and God, and the nature of that partnership is that I must decide to obey, seek, be pure, believe, etc., and that He then gives the strength and ability to make it possible.
 I cannot do it on my own, but if my heart is right, He will make the provision.

 The decision is mine, the provision is from Him.